 In the event that a director tenders his or her resignation due to one of these circumstances, the Chairman of the Board will request that the Governance & Sustainability Committee make a recommendation to the Board as to whether or not the resignation should be accepted.
 The Board will then consider the recommendation of the Governance & Sustainability Committee and make a decision regarding the acceptance of the resignation.

+The Board does not believe it appropriate to specify a mandatory retirement age for directors.
 It is the policy of the Board of Directors that continued membership on the Board presupposes reasonably active participation at meetings of the Board of Directors and its committees and in directing the management of the business and affairs of the Company.
-Accordingly, the Board has adopted a policy that requires non-management directors to retire from the Board at the conclusion of their term following their 75th birthday.
+The Governance and Sustainability Committee reviews these factors in making nominations for Board membership.
 Directors who are employees of the Company are required to offer their resignation from the Board on the date that their employment with the Company terminates.

 It is the responsibility of each director to advise the Chairman of the Board of any affiliation with public or privately held enterprises or organizations that may create a potential conflict of interest, potential embarrassment to the Company or possible inconsistency with the Company’s policies or values.